simfish85/flic-lifx/README.md

 ### Restarting the client (buttons already setup):
 Execute `./start.sh`.

+### Running in config mode:
+Execute `./start.sh -c`.
+This will print out info from your LIFX account such as scene IDs, light info, group info, etc. This is needed for writing a config file.

 ## Wiki
 Check out the [wiki](https://github.com/jennafin/flic-lifx/wiki) for troubleshooting and config file tips.